 The Whale Watch website is a collaboration effort between world renowned whale educator and researcher, Associate Professor Michael Williamson, Wheelock College, Boston and St Mary’s Anglican Girls’ School.

 Each year a group of students will be observing and collating photo IDs of the whales, as well as collecting water samples of the whales’ environment.
 Little research and data collection has been done in this region, and St Mary’s students receive certification from Wheelock College for making this contribution to global research.

 Michael Williamson founded Whalenet, an interactive educational website focused on whales and marine research in 1993.
-Today, the website has become an international phenomenon with over 1 million hits each month by young whale watchers from 140 countries.
+Today, the website has become an international phenomenon with over one million hits each month by young whale watchers from 140 countries.

-Whalenet enables teachers and students to access satellite tracking data of whales and other marine life carried out by research organisations, and provide opportunities for students to virtually tag, track and monitor the travels and habitats of marine animals.
+Whalenet enables teachers and students to access satellite tracking data of whales and other marine life carried out by research organisations, and provides opportunities for students to virtually tag, track and monitor the travels and habitats of marine animals.

 St Mary’s has one of the best and longest running school Marine Science programs in Australia, and is one of only a handful of schools to offer the Master Diving program within the school curriculum.

 To visit the website click here.
 Please note that visitors can sign in with username "guest" and password "guest".
 Enjoy.